astral-sh/ruff/docs/integrations.md

 args = ["server", "--preview"]
 ```

-Then, you'll register the language server as the one to use with Python.
+Next, register the language server for use in Python files.
 If you don't already have a language server registered to use with Python, add this to `languages.toml`:

 ```toml